gca-research-group/tee-compartimentalisation-study-case/README.md

-# Case study of compartmentalisation-based TEE
+<h1 style="font-size: 2em;">A use-case for attestable evaluation</h1>

+This repository focuses on evaluating two key attestable properties:

+- The operation of the cloud-based attestation procedure discussed in the [attestablelauncher repository](https://github.com/CAMB-DSbD/attestablelauncher).
+- Some performance properties of the attestables created on a Morello Board using the library compartmentalisation tool.

+## Enterprise Application Integration (EAI) Solution

+To explore these properties, we have implemented an **Enterprise Application Integration (EAI)** solution, also referred to as an **Integration Solution**, which operates as follows:

-  This repository contains the implementation of a study case to demonstrate how to run an integration process inside a trusted execution environment (TEE) using a Morello Board experimental hardware located in Canada.
-Basically, this case study implements three mock digital services (apps) that run in distinct remore servers in Brazil and an integration process (program) written and compiled for cheri-caps that runs inside a single compartment.
-The integration process compilation and execution is managed by a laucher program that runs outside the trusted execution environment but still inside the Morello Board operating system.
-In this case study, our integration process program acts as a client by invoking the remote servers represented by the digital services apps.
+This repository contains a case study that demonstrates how to run an integration process inside a trusted execution environment (TEE) using experimental Morello Board hardware located in Canada.
+The case study implements three mock digital services (apps) running on distinct remote servers in Brazil, along with an integration process (program) written and compiled for CHERI capabilities (cheri-caps).
+The integration process runs inside a secure compartment.

+The compilation and execution of the integration process are managed by a launcher program, which runs outside the trusted execution environment but within the Morello Board's operating system.
+In this scenario, the integration process acts as a client by invoking remote servers, represented by the digital service apps.

+## Use Case: Store Promotion with App-Based Transportation

+In this use case, the store offers a promotion to customers: if a customer purchases more than $150.00, they can return home in an app-based car service, paid for by the store.
+This business strategy integrates the store’s operations with an app-based transportation service, promoting sales and enhancing customer convenience through seamless service integration.

+The integration process inside the TEE demonstrates how digital services from different servers can securely interact with each other through a trusted environment, enabling attestation and performance evaluation on the Morello Board platform.

 # Description